-- Images scanned in the last: specific period, either week, day, hour, or all images.
+- Images scanned in the last: specific period, either hour, day, week, or all images

-- Filter repositories by: either specific image name or content digest.
-You can type specific image name or unique image ID (when you select content digest) or Docker label associated with the images (when you select Docker Labels).
+- Filter repositories by: either specific image name, content digest, or associated Docker label.
+You can type a specific image name, unique image ID (when you select content digest) or Docker label associated with the images (when you select Docker Labels).

 Use case: You can apply filters similar to the one shown below:

-- Show repositories with > Vulnerabilities: Filter the list to show only the repositories containing images with one or more vulnerabilities found during scanning.
+- Show repositories with > Compliant Images: Filter the list to show only the repositories containing images with one or more vulnerabilities found during scanning

 Prerequisite: Ensure that you have configured the image registries from which you want to add images to the Aqua console.

 From the Images screen, you can add one or multiple images from different registries.
 Once you add images, they are scanned and registered to Aqua.
 Images can be added from this page, when you know that new images are added to the registry, and you want to scan them instantly instead of being scanned as per schedule.